moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 A. __interferometric stabilization:__ need for sub-wavelength stability is photonic qubit representation-dependent
 B. __photon wave packet overlap:__ technology-dependent photon wave packet length, but roughly nanoseconds
-C. __opening and closing of detector itming windows, detector recovery time:__ nnoseconds to microseconds
+C. __opening and closing of detector itming windows, detector recovery time:__ nanoseconds to microseconds
 D. __measurement basis selection (if required in BSA):__ performance will contraint entanglement attempt rate
 E. __optical switch ocntrol:__ switching of trains of wave packets
 F. __pre-configured event-driven tasks such as timing-triggered or measurement-triggered execution of quantum circuits:__ microseconds